lanximaomao/Minishell/README.md

 to do list:

-1. remove the heredoc file
+1. remove the heredoc file --> done!
 2. test the signals
 3. check for memory leak
 4. error handel